 Welcome.
-This is the second article in a new series on stress which aims to give you simple ideas for managing stress.
+This is the second article in a new series on stress which aims to give you simple counselling for managing stress.
+Today’s tool teaches you a mindfulness practice – becoming mindful.
 Each article contains an idea to manage stress, a short explanation why it is helpful in managing stress and an exercise based on the idea.
 Then it is up to you to try it out over the week.
 To get the most out of this series, write down how each exercise is working for you in managing your stress.

-Stress Reducing Ideas – Idea 1 – Cultivating Gratitude Last week I introduced the idea of becoming more grateful to make you feel happier and less stressed.
+Free Counselling tool for Stress – Cultivating Gratitude Last week I introduced the idea of becoming more grateful to make you feel happier and less stressed.
 I hope this was helpful for those who tried the exercise over the week.

 There is a body of psychological research that has found a strong relationship between becoming more mindful and reducing stress levels.
 The practice is called Mindfulness, which is cultivating a focused awareness on the present moment.
 There are many reasons why Mindfulness reduces stress.
 I will briefly mention three reasons why you might be interested in becoming more mindful to reduce your stress.

 - Mindfulness allows your mind to be instead of do.
 Encouraging your mind to be in “being mode” is associated with relaxation, whilst “doing mode” is associated with action and the stress response.

 - Mindfulness focuses on the present so you are not fixated on experiences of the past or worries of the future.
 This allows you to see your present stressors more clearly as well as the solutions.
 You will be able to think more clearly and therefore be able to make choices more easily.